 Hike The Vortex Near St. George, Utah

-The Vortex Hike located between Dammeron Valley and Gunlock Reservoir has been on our checklist of hikes for awhile now.
-When the scorching summer temperatures dropped, we finally got around to it.
-The hike was so unique and enjoyable, that we took our son back up there less than two weeks later.
+The Vortex Hike located between Dammeron Valley and Gunlock Reservoir has been on our bucket list of hikes for awhile now.
+When the scorching summer temperatures finally dropped, we took the incredible hike.
+In fact, the hike was so unique and enjoyable, that we took our son back up there less than two weeks later.

-Located about 20 miles to the northwest of St. George, the moderate 2.2 mile round trip hike in the middle of Navajo Sandstone is, in my opinion, well worth the time and energy.
+Located about 20 miles to the northwest of St. George, the moderate 2.5 mile round trip hike in the middle of Navajo Sandstone is well worth the time and energy.

 The hike is uphill until you reach the top of the slick rock where three Vortex like holes in the sand stone are located.
 It's rated moderately strenuous and unless you're a triathlete, it will get your heart pumping hard, especially the last leg of the hike near the top.

-There isn't much shade along the trail so if you decide to take this hike, be sure to go in the early morning in summer time and the rest of the year, be prepared for direct sunshine all the way to the top.
+There isn't much shade along the trail so if you decide to take this hike, go in the early morning in the summer time and the rest of the year, be prepared for direct sunshine all the way to the top.
 As always in Southern Utah, bring lots of water and take precautions for intense sun exposure; especially on this hike!

-The hike took us about three hours the first time because we were stopping to take a lot of pictures along the way.
-If you don't stop, I'd say allow at least two hours from the time you leave your car.
+The hike took us about three hours the first time, stopping to take a lot of pictures along the way.
+If you don't stop, allow at least two hours from the time you leave your car.